 Statistics and probability

-In the process of exploring the above maths topic areas, student also develop these general skills:
+In the process of exploring the above maths topic areas, students also develop these general skills:

 - An understanding of maths, connecting and identifying numbers and patterns